-An eight-week, body-based, recovery program to support women who have experienced interpersonal trauma, such as family violence, to heal and move into the future with confidence.
+An 8-week, body-based, recovery program to support women who have experienced interpersonal trauma, such as family violence, to heal and move into the future with confidence.

 People who experience trauma in relationships can find it challenging to experience or maintain positive feelings and wellbeing states.
 They may also have difficulties managing stress or impulses.
 It’s common for survivors of trauma to feel anxious and unsettled, or disconnected from the world around them because of an imbalance of the nervous system, which affects emotions and behaviours.